Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Head to your lodgings for the night and spend the first evening meeting new friends and mingling about with students preparing for our many enriching programs.
 Good luck and enjoy your stay in beautiful Costa Rica!

 Start the trip with an exciting whitewater rafting challenge on the Pacuare River.
-During this two-day trip, get to know your team and work on your teamwork skills with activities at the river lodge at night.
+During this two-day trip, get to know your group and leaders with activities at the river lodge at night.

 Enjoy your first glimpses of this spectacular country along the Pacuare River.
 From its rainforests to its volcanic peaks and its two coasts, Costa Rica is one of the most beautiful nations in Central America.
 Home to some of the most biodiverse swaths of land and sea on the planet, Costa Rica is famed for its natural environment – and it’s commitment to that environment!
 Costa Ricans – or Ticos, as they’re called here – are intensely proud and protective of their country’s natural beauty, and have put their country on the map as the world leader in ecotourism and environmental protection.

-In addition to its stunning flora and fauna, Costa Rica is also world-renowned for its adventure activities and fantastic kayaking conditions, both of which you’ll be sampling in the days to come!
+In addition to its stunning flora and fauna, Costa Rica is also world-renowned for its adventure activities, some of which you will be sampling in the days to come!

 Spend the mornings and afternoons learning about camp structure, partaking in intensive leadership training and planning the camp schedule for the next week with all activities that will make the summer camp a success!
-There will also be a kayaking excursion in the afternoon on Lake Arenal, one of Central America’s largest man made lakes.
+There will also be a hike to a nearby waterfall and a traditional horse show amongst other exciting activities.